tgrassi/prizmo/README.md

 make
 ./test
 ```
-The makefile automatically searches for Intel Fortran, otherwise uses `gfortran`.
+The makefile automatically searches for Intel Fortran, otherwise uses `gfortran` (not tested).

 ### C
-The example test `main_c.c` evolves a single cell, and it is intended to show how to call PRIZMO from C.
+The example test `models/cbind/main_c.c` evolves a single cell, and it is intended to show how to call PRIZMO from C.
 ```
+cp models/cbind/* .
 make cbind
 ./test
+python plot.py
 ```

 ## Known bugs/errors/warnings